 “What you do at-home daily is just as important as what you do in-office intermittently,” says Shamban, a particularly powerful maxim when it comes to battling the effects of aging.
 There are two categories from which to choose: physical exfoliators or chemical exfoliators.

 A physical exfoliator — something with a gritty element like sugar or charcoal, or even a tool like a facial brush or cloth—physically scrubs skin to remove dead skin cells.
 Chemical exfoliators accomplish the same goal by using resurfacing ingredients like AHA/BHA or lactic acid (all of which are gentle acids) or retinol.
+One of the best-selling Sunday Riley acid treatments, Good Genes, has purified lactic acid as the main ingredient that exfoliates the skin while reducing the appearance of fine lines and wrinkles.
 Both types “remove the outer layer of dead skin cells, keeping pores clear and prepare skin to receive a hydrator or anti-ager,” says Shamban.

 For the most effective hydration at the cellular level, look for a serum, oil or lipid-based (aka fatty acid-based) moisturizer boosted with hyaluronic acid, like Sunday Riley’s Tidal Brightening Enzyme Water Cream.
 Hyaluronic acid pulls water straight into your skin cells for a deep quench by binding to water molecules.
 Each hyaluronic acid molecule can hold on to 1,000 times its weight in water, helping to drench your skin cells in moisture.